Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: Introduction

-We note the relation between meromorphic Higgs bundles over $\bP^1$ and Painlev\'e equations.
-We refer to \cite{IMS,IS} for the application of topological recursion and quantum curves to Painlev\'e theory.
+We note a relation between meromorphic Higgs bundles over $\bP^1$ and Painlev\'e equations~\cite{B2001}.
+An~application of topological recursion to establishing new results in Painlev\'e theory and construction of associated quantum curves are presented in~\cite{IMS,IS}.

-The interplay between Rees $\cD$-modules, $\hbar$-families of opers, Hitchin spectral curves as semi-classical limit, Gaiotto's correspondence, and WKB analysis through PDE topological recursion, creates a sense of inevitability of the notion of quantization.
+The interplay between Rees $\cD$-modules, $\hbar$-families of opers, Hitchin spectral curves as semi-classical limit, Gaiotto's correspondence, and WKB analysis through PDE recursion of topological type, creates a sense of inevitability of the notion of quantization.
 Section~\ref{sect:Airy} serves as an overview to this interplay, where we present the \emph{Airy differential equation} as a prototypical example.

-A totally new mathematical framework is presented in \cite{KS2017}, in which Kontsevich and Soibelman formulate topological recursion as a special case of \textbf{deformation quantization}.
-They call the formalism \textbf{Airy structures}.
+\looseness=1 A totally new mathematical framework is presented in~\cite{KS2017}, in which Kontsevich and Soibelman formulate topological recursion as a special case of \textit{deformation quantization}.
+They call the formalism \textit{Airy structures}.
 In their work, spectral curves no longer serve as input data for topological recursion.
-Although construction of quantum curves is not the only purpose of the original topological recursion, what we present in our current paper is that our general procedure of quantization of Hitchin spectral curves has nothing to do with individual spectral curve, in parallel to the philosophy of \cite{KS2017}.
-As we show in \eqref{family SCL}, the family of spectral curves is (re)constructed from our deformation family of Rees $\cD$-modules, not the other way around.
+Although construction of quantum curves is not the only purpose of the original topological recursion, what we present in our current paper is that our general procedure of quantization of Hitchin spectral curves has nothing to do with individual spectral curve, in parallel to the philosophy of~\cite{KS2017}.
+As we show in~\eqref{family SCL}, the family of spectral curves is (re)constructed from our deformation family of Rees $\cD$-modules, not the other way around.
 Yet at this moment we do not have a mechanism to give the WKB expansion directly for the family of Rees $\cD$-modules, without studying individual spectral curves.
-Investigating a possible connection between the Airy structures of \cite{KS2017} and this paper's results is a future subject.
-A relation between quantum curves and deformation quantization is first discussed in \cite{Petit}.
+Investigating a possible connection between the Airy structures of~\cite{KS2017} and this paper's results is a future subject.
+A~relation between quantum curves and deformation quantization was first discussed in~\cite{Petit}.